-3. Assessment of development of selected material flow indicators in the Czech Republic in 2014-2019
+3. Assessment of development of selected material flow indicators in the Czech Republic in 2012-2017

-The used domestic extraction went up by 4.8% from 157.7 million tonnes to 165.3 million tonnes in 2014-2019 (Table 1).
-An increasing trend of used domestic extraction was visible over the whole monitored period with the exception of years 2016 and 2017 when a slight decrease occurred from 160.1 million tonnes in 2015 to 159.8 million tonnes in 2016 and 158.6 million tonnes in 2017.
+The used domestic extraction went up by 0.9% from 157.2 million tonnes to 158.5 million tonnes in 2012-2017 (Table 1).
+The trend of used domestic extraction was unbalanced despite the overall increase: it went down to 152.3 million tonnes in 2013, grew up to 160.1 million tonnes in next two years and then was slowly decreasing to 158.5 million tonnes.
 It is meaningful to relate used domestic extraction to the area of the Czech Republic - it expresses pressure coming from the extraction of resources exerted on one unit of the country's area.
-This pressure increased from 1 999 tonnes per km2 to 2 096 tonnes per km2 in 2014-2019.
-The pressure covers structural changes of landscape related to extraction of non-renewable resources (moving of overburden, undermining) and pressures on biodiversity and land use in the case of extraction of renewable resources (above all when producing biomass in large-scale agroecosystems).
+This pressure increased from 1 993 tonnes per km2 to 2 010 tonnes per km2 in 2012-2017.
+The pressure covers structural changes of landscape related to extraction of non-renewable resources (moving of overburden, undermining) and pressures on biodiversity and land use in the case of extraction of renewable resources (above all when producing biomass in large-scale agro-ecosystems).